aaronmunsters/WebTechProject/README.md

 `/admin` provides a tool for the admin to register anyone (**form validity**).
 They will start at the lowest tier and the admin can change their tier.
 On the `/admin`-page, once logged in, they can do the following:

 - log in and log out
-- view basic profile (overview of their account details)
+- view basic profile (overview of their account details, last logged in, should be able to update your password!)
 - view, search, create and modify the site content (list/grid, search based on title/name/author/genre/date/...)
 - comment, rate and tag other pages/components/layouts
 - upload pictures with location (**leaflet**)